 Spring Semester in Thailand.
 The program employs an interdisciplinary approach to Thai history, sociology, anthropology, languages, politics, economics, art and religion.
 The majority of the semester is based in Chiang Mai and includes an internship (16 hours/week).
-The last three weeks students live and study in the foothills of the Himalayas of Northern Thailand in a Karen tribal village.
+The last three weeks students live and study in the northern Thai foothills of the Himalayas in a Karen tribal village.
 Courses transfer from St. Olaf College.
 Spring semester only.
-With COR210, 211 fulfills core Global Understanding theme.
+With COR210 and 211, program fulfills core Global Understanding theme.
 Contact the Global Education Office.